Keat Chhon: Reforming the banking sector in Cambodia

 From 1996 to 2002, as Minister of Economy and Finance, Keat Chhon led a dramatic reform of the banking sector in Cambodia "to support the flight to quality of the banking system".
 These "impressive performances" led to the dispersion of many actors of the hypertrophied banking sector; three quarters of the banks operating in Cambodia in 1996 had their licenses revoked or had left voluntarily.

 Resisting to the 1997 Asian financial crisis

-After the Cambodian economy, as other Asian economies, had suffered from the financial crisis of 1997 and experienced economic downturn, Keat Chhon was able to see signs of restored confidence and recovery through consumer confidence encouraged by adequate policies and measures with the assistance of the international community and especially of the World Bank and the International Monetary Fund.
+After the Cambodian economy, as other Asian economies, had suffered from the 1997 Asian financial crisis and experienced economic downturn, Keat Chhon was able to see signs of restored confidence and recovery through consumer confidence encouraged by adequate policies and measures with the assistance of the international community and especially of the World Bank and the International Monetary Fund.
 It was a particular effort of Cambodian diplomacy to negotiate this help after the 1997 Cambodian coup d'état in order to solve what Keat Chhon warned would be an "inflationary spiral and monetary wildness".
 The international recognition of the 1998 Cambodian general election under the supervision of the National Election Committee headed by Chheng Phon contributed to this normalization of international recognition of the government of Cambodia.